paulmsmith/fe-toolkit/README.md

 ## Questions / Feedback

 Any questions or feedback, please raise an issue within this repository.
-When it's ready it will be moved to the organisation respository for wider contribution.
+When it's ready it will be moved to the organisation repository for wider contribution.
 I'm merely getting this up and running in my spare time because I believe it's important.
 I will 'show the thing' at a future UX or Frontend meeting.